panther-labs/panther/docs/gitbook/quick-start.md

 ## Deployment

-Run Panther in 3 easy steps: clone the repo, install docker, and deploy!
+Run Panther in 4 easy steps: clone the repo, install docker, setup the project and then deploy it!

 First, clone the latest release of the [Panther repo](https://github.com/panther-labs/panther):